tensorflow/tensorflow/tensorflow/contrib/ignite/README.md

 ### Windows Support

-Ignite Dataset is fully compatible with Windows, so you can use it as part of TensorFlow on your Windows workstation as well as on Linux/MacOS systems.
+Ignite Dataset is fully compatible with Windows.
+You can use it as part of TensorFlow on your Windows workstation as well as on Linux/MacOS systems.

 ## Try it out

-The simplest way to try Ignite Dataset out is to run [Docker](https://www.docker.com/) container with Apache Ignite and loaded [MNIST](http://yann.lecun.com/exdb/mnist/) data and then interruct with it using Ignite Dataset.
+The simplest way to try Ignite Dataset is to run a [Docker](https://www.docker.com/) container with Apache Ignite and loaded [MNIST](http://yann.lecun.com/exdb/mnist/) data and after start interruct with it using Ignite Dataset.
 Such container is available on Docker Hub: [dmitrievanthony/ignite-with-mnist](https://hub.docker.com/r/dmitrievanthony/ignite-with-mnist/).
 You need to start this container on your machine:

 ```
 docker run -it -p 10800:10800 dmitrievanthony/ignite-with-mnist